csu-hci-projects/distance-chess/README.md

 To actually have the subject play the game, after selecting the difficuly of the computer opponent, the experimenter will play the subject's moves against the computer opponent using Chess.com, then enter the moves of the computer opponent on the experiment application.

 #### Entering the Computer's Moves
-To enter the computer's moves, the experimenter should have the inspector panel open for the `Board` object during execution.
+To enter the computer's moves, the experimenter should have the inspector panel open for the `Board` object during execution in Unity Editor's "Play" mode.
-Then, given a computer move from Chess.com, the experimenter will enter a PGN-like value into the `Engine Moves` field.
+Then, given a computer move from Chess.com, the experimenter will enter a PGN-like value into the `Engine Moves` field (see next paragraph for details).
-For accuracy, the experimenter can see the current registered move in the field `Engine Move`.
+For correctness, the experimenter can see the current registered move in the field `Engine Move`.
-Deleting the previous values in `Engine Moves` field is not required.
+Deleting the previous values in `Engine Moves` field will cause an index-out-of-bounds fatal error.
-The application will simply grab the move at the end of the string.
+Instead, ensure that any deletion of characters in the field does not go beyond the `Engine Move` contents.

 We chose to modify PGN for ease of coding and entry.
 - Pawn Moves: for simple forward moves, use the format `<pawn file><rank to move to>`, such as `e4` for moving the pawn on `e2` to `e4`.
 For captures, rather than classic PGN, which for example would be `exd5` for pawn on `e4` capturing on `d5`, it is simply `<capturing pawn file><captured tile>`, such as `ed5` for the previous example.
 For promotions, it is simply `<pawn file>=<piece type>` for forward promotions, such as `e=q` for the pawn on `e7` moving to `e8` and promoting to a queen.
 For capture-promotions, use the format `<capturing pawn file><captured file>=<piece type>`, such as `ed=q` for the pawn on `e7` to capture on `d8` and promoting to a queen.